-The Synergee Games Colored Cerakote Barbell is barbell with pretty high-end features, cool colors, and a good knurling that is offered for quite a bit less than comparable bars.
-We’ve had the opportunity to use the bar over the past two months for the traditional barbell lifts like the squat, bench, and deadlift as well as for what most people will use the bar for, CrossFit-type training and movements.
+The Synergee Games Colored Cerakote Barbell is one of the best CrossFit barbell with pretty high-end features, cool colors, and a good knurling that is offered for quite a bit less than comparable bars.
+We’ve had the opportunity to use the bar over the past two months for the traditional barbell lifts like the squat, bench, and deadlift as well as for what most people will use the bar for, crossfit-type training and movements, so be sure to learn more about the best Crossfit equipment.
 This includes clean and jerks, snatches, and all sorts of other barbell-based movements found in WOD’s.

 This bar is made for those who train/compete/enjoy CrossFit.
 In fact, Synergee has named the bar after what I would presume to be the CrossFit Games while skirting around the legalities surrounding using the name “CrossFit.”
-Pretty smart and it makes sense as this bar has a similar look, feel, and finish as the ever-popular Rogue Cerakote Ohio Bar which we’ve reviewed in detail in the past.
+Pretty smart and it makes sense as this bar has a similar look, feel, and finish as the ever-popular Rogue Cerakote Ohio Bar.

 If you do a lot of metcons and WOD’s or just want a solid, budget-friendly multi-purpose barbell, this a good option for both men and women.
 There are definitely some things we dislike about the bar, but for the price, it’s an excellent value.

 What We Like About the Synergee Games Cerakote Bar

 Without a doubt, this bar is for those that see the Rogue Cerakote Ohio Bar and thought to themselves, “I’d buy that if only they made one cheaper.”
 If you’re in that camp, this is pretty much the ideal bar for you.

 Here’s what is similar between the bars and why we like it: